 “That's a very slow and painful grinding, especially considering the huge number of cards and the fact that you will get multiple duplicates of the same card.”

 The music in the game has received largely negative feedback, with many users describing it as repetitive, bland, and lacking diversity.
-While some tracks are noted as pleasant, the overall soundtrack is considered forgettable and not engaging, leading players to recommend turning it off in favor of custom music.
-The limited selection of tracks and absence of voice acting further detract from the audio experience.
+While some tracks are noted as pleasant, the overall soundtrack is considered forgettable and uninspired, leading players to recommend turning it off in favor of custom music.
+The limited selection of tracks and absence of voice acting further detract from the audio experience, making it feel outdated compared to other titles.

-“The music is quite nice, especially when the relaxing menu theme comes up, giving you that zen vibe while deck building.”
+“The music is quite nice, especially when the relaxing menu theme comes up, giving you that zen vibe while deck building.
+I usually need to play a duel and after that it should come up - I enter a duel and surrender right away just for that music to turn up when deck building.”

 “The background music is too basic and repetitive; there's only one good track out of all of them.”